UK merger control – the CMA’s evolving approach

 How to attend

-To secure your place, complete the registration form below.
+To secure your place, complete the expression of interest form below.
+Registration for this event is now closed.

 Contact us